atifaziz/Jacob/README.md

 of the JSON source text to resume reading.

-All readers can be composed with `JsonReader.Buffer` to load enough data into the buffer that neither can fail due to partial JSON.
+All readers can be composed with `JsonReader.Buffer` to load enough data into the buffer so that none can fail due to partial JSON.
 `JsonReader.Buffer` ensures that at least one complete JSON value (be that a scalar like a string or a structure like an array or an object) is buffered.